-As a senior Student Mentor, you’ll be matched with a small group of first-year students based on your field of study and major(s) (where possible).
+As a senior FASS student and Student Mentor, you’ll be matched with a small group of first-year students based on your field of study and major(s) (where possible).
 You'll share your expertise, encouragement and advice with your mentees during Faculty Welcome Week, the week before classes begin each semester, and throughout the program.

 Joining the Welcome and Mentoring Program gives you the opportunity to:

-Once you've completed your mentoring, you'll also receive a certificate signed by the Dean to add to your CV.
+Once you've completed your mentoring, you'll also receive a Completion of Program Certificate to add to your CV.

 Becoming a Student Mentor requires you to commit to 15 hours of student engagement (20 hours for International Student Mentors) in addition to the completion of training modules.
-Semester 1 Welcome Day preparation and participation makes up approximately 5 to 6 of the 15 mentoring hours required).
+Semester 1 Welcome Day preparation and participation makes up approximately 5 to 6 of the 15 mentoring hours required.

 You will need to:

 The Mentoring Coordinator and Student Affairs and Engagement Team are always available to support you throughout your mentoring experience.

-You can volunteer to be part of the Mentor Leadership Team and further build your essential leadership skills.
-Your help and input will be recognised through a certificate acknowledging your contribution, presented at the end of the program.
+You can volunteer to be part of the Mentor Leadership Team and further build your leadership skills.
+Your help and input will also be recognised by a certificate presented at the end of the program acknowledging your additional contributions.

 As a member of the Mentor Leadership Team, you will be involved in activities such as: